Key takeaways:

 Do security cameras record sound?

 It depends on the security camera brand and model.
-Many security cameras come equipped with built-in microphones that allow them to record audio along with video.
-However, recording audio can have legal implications, so it’s important to check local laws and obtain the necessary permissions before enabling audio recording in your security cameras.
+Many security cameras have built-in microphones that allow them to record audio and video.
+However, recording audio can have legal implications, so checking local laws and obtaining the necessary permissions is important before enabling audio recording in your security cameras.

 ButterflyMX security cameras quote